9.3 Recovery of overpayments

 Delivery agents should attempt to collect 100% of an overpayment where there is evidence to substantiate the overpayment.

 In exceptional circumstances and/or where a recipient requests an internal review of an overpayment decision, an overpayment may be reduced or not recovered where the situation warrants reduction or non-recovery.
-In exercising this discretion, staff should consider the individual circumstances of the case - including but not limited to the role of the recipient in the creation of the overpayment (including whether there is a history of overpayments on file as a result of not reporting changes in circumstances), the role of staff in creating the overpayment and hardship.
+In exercising this discretion, staff should consider the individual circumstances of the case, including but not limited to the role of the recipient in the creation of the overpayment (e.g., whether there is a history of overpayments on file as a result of not reporting changes in circumstances), the role of staff in creating the overpayment and hardship.
 There may also be circumstances that may warrant suspending recovery (please see the Temporarily uncollectible overpayments section) or deem part or all of an overpayment permanently uncollectible (e.g., the balance of an overpayment remaining after a bankruptcy settlement).

 Overpayment recovery should be activated when an overpayment balance is over $2.50.
-Where the balance is $2.50 or less, the overpayment should be deemed temporarily uncollectible, and may be recommended for write off during the annual write off process (for more information, please see the Temporarily Uncollectible Overpayments section and the Administrative Write Off Process section).
+Where the balance is $2.50 or less, the overpayment should be deemed temporarily uncollectible, and may be recommended for write off during the annual write off process (for more information, please see the Temporarily uncollectible overpayments section and the Administrative write-off process section).

 Where ongoing recovery has reduced the overpayment to $2.50 or less, recovery should continue until the overpayment is reduced to $0.